Fliplet/fliplet-cli/docs/API/fliplet-core.md

 ## Modal

-**Please note**: this JS API is only available in widget interfaces when developing for Fliplet Studio.
-If you're looking for adding modals and confirmation windows to your Fliplet Apps, please look for the following JS APIs instead:
+<p class="info">This JS API is only available in widget interfaces when developing for Fliplet Studio.
+If you're looking for adding modals and confirmation windows to your Fliplet Apps, please look for the following JS APIs instead:</p>

 - [Fliplet.UI.Actions](https://developers.fliplet.com/API/fliplet-ui-actions.html)
 - [Fliplet.UI.Toast](https://developers.fliplet.com/API/fliplet-ui-toast.html)